School’s out for

 There is his specially made

-christened Lizzy (and there is a Big Lizzy too).
+He calls it Lizzy, and there is a Big Lizzy too.

 He has his eye on me, on you,